 The September 11 attacks marked one of the most significant events of American history.
 Current high school students were born years after the attacks, but are surrounded by people with vivid memories of the events, either from the news or in-person on that day.
 How are students today learning about the September 11 attacks and the world events that resulted?
 Read more

-Over the past month, a viral TikTok trend (known as the “devious lick” challenge) has swept schools across the country.
+A viral TikTok trend (known as the “devious lick” challenge) swept schools across the country.
 The trend encourages students to commit and post acts of vandalism, such as stealing soap dispensers and damaging bathrooms.
 What kind of TikTok-inspired acts have happened at your school and how is it affecting students and staff?
-Read more

 Skill Level: Beginner/Intermediate